-Unsure as to what specific area of Biosciences you want to build your career around?
-Luckily, as Lauren Goodfellow describes here, the University of Manchester offers it’s students a universal first year for all Biosciences degree programmes.
+Unsure which area of Biosciences you want to build your career around?
+Luckily, as Lauren Goodfellow describes here, the University of Manchester offers a universal first year for all Biosciences degree programmes.
 This allows students to weigh up their options for a year before deciding what area to focus their degree on.
 Discover more about it and how it benefited Lauren below…

 One of the main reasons I chose to come to Manchester was due to the universal First Year for all Biosciences degree programmes.
 If, like me, you’re a bit of an indecisive person, this option is perfect.
 It means that at the end of your first year, after taking a wide range of subjects, you can switch degree programmes to reflect your interests.